HoldMyTyr/Programming2GroupProject2/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/HoldMyTyr/Programming2GroupProject2)

-This is our group project for Programming 2, a cooperative escape/puzzle game based on a sourceport of Doom, Crispy Doom.
+This is our group project for Computer Programming 2, Project Crouton!
+It is ment to be a cooperative escape/puzzle game, using the a sourceport of Doom named Crispy Doom.

+## Roles:
+- Tate Larkin:
+- Maximilian Sutton:
+- Jackson Campbell:
+- Mike Kano:

 ## Documentation